 Free and Easy Crochet Headband Pattern for Winter

-If you have been looking for an easy to make headband crochet pattern, then you have come to the right place!
-This headband pattern is one of my favorites to crochet, is simple to make and perfect for the chilly winter weather.
+If you’ve been looking for an easy-to-make headband crochet pattern for Fall, football or soccer games, then you have come to the right place!
+This headband pattern is one of my favorites to crochet, is simple to make and perfect for the chilly Fall and winter weather.

 How to Crochet a Headband